RolandSaks/pipetest/README.md

 ### 6.2 Get all scanned users
 **Path:** `/getAllScannedUsers`<br>
 **Allowed methods:** GET<br>
-**Description:** Returns all users ever scanned by the app.<br>
+**Description:** Returns list of Github usernames for all users ever scanned by the app.<br>

 ### 6.3 Get currently scanned users
 **Path:** `/getCurrentlyScannedUsers`<br>
 **Allowed methods:** GET<br>
-**Description:** Returns list of users currently being scanned.
+**Description:** Returns list of Github usernames for users currently being scanned.
 May differ from `/getAllScannedUsers` response if `PIPETEST_QUERIED_USERS` configuration was changed.<br>

 ### 6.4 Get new gists
 **Path:** `/getGists`<br>
 **Allowed methods:** GET<br>
-**Description:** Returns list of new gists for particular session.
-If session cookie is expired, or not present, then all gists ever fetched by the application will be in the response.<br>
+**Description:** Returns list of GitHub Gist IDs for new Gists for particular session.
+If session cookie is expired, or not present, then first response will have all gists ever fetched by the application.<br>

 ## 7. Provisioning in the AWS
 Application can be provisioned into the AWS cloud using AWS Cloudformation template located in `cloudformation/pipetest.yaml`. <br>